 Representative Matters – Commercial

-- Represented pharmaceutical company in phenylpropanolamine (“PPA”) product liability cases.
+- Pharmaceutical company in phenylpropanolamine (PPA) product liability cases.
 In that regard, Michael supervised cases throughout the United States, deposing and defending numerous medical experts, coordinating trial strategy and litigation efforts nationwide and with other manufacturers.
 Litigation team won four defense verdicts; there were no plaintiff verdicts.

-- Represented mg technologies in connection with various commercial disputes in the United States arising out of mg’s $2 billion loss trading oil derivatives.
+- MG Technologies in connection with various commercial disputes in the United States arising out of mg’s US$2 billion loss trading oil derivatives.

 In The Market

 - US News–Best Lawyers Recognizes 32 Kaye Scholer Practices and 41 Lawyers November 1, 2016 • Recognitions